textwire/textwire.github.io/versioned_docs/version-v2/language-elements/statements.md

 </ul>
 ```

 You can also use slots in components to pass content to the component.
-Read about slots [in the next section](#component-slots)
+Read about slots in the next section.

 ## Component slots